daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md

 ---

 # VALAR W1: Window Opener Setup Instructions
+{: .no_toc }
 Use the Table of Content below to find the information you need.
 If starting new, begin at the top and work your way down, step by step.
 {: .no_toc }

 <details open markdown="block">
   <summary>